 Manslaughter charge overturned in Bourbon St. gunfight case

-NEW ORLEANS – A Louisiana appeals court has reduced the manslaughter verdict and 40-year sentence for a man convicted in a 2014 gunfight that left one person dead and nine hurt on Bourbon Street in New Orleans.
+NEW ORLEANS – A man convicted in a 2014 gunfight that left one bystander dead and nine people wounded on tourist-filled Bourbon Street won a partial legal victory Wednesday when a state appeal court vacated his manslaughter verdict, in effect reducing it to negligent homicide and cutting his 60-year prison sentence to no more than 25.

-The New Orleans district attorney's office says Trung Le remains convicted of attempted manslaughter and his 20-year sentence was upheld for that crime.
+Trung Le, 24, remains convicted of attempted manslaughter in the case and his maximum 20-year sentence for that crime stands.
+But the state 4th Circuit Court of Appeal said the manslaughter conviction and maximum 40-year sentence for the death of nursing student Brittany Thomas cannot stand because the bullet that killed Thomas was fired by another man — the one who exchanged gunfire with Le and has never been found or identified.

-However, a news release from the prosecutors' office says the manslaughter verdict in the death of bystander Brittany Thomas was reduced to negligent homicide by the state 4th Circuit court of Appeal.
-The court sent the case back to Judge Byron Williams for re-sentencing.
-The crime carries a possible five-year sentence.
+The appellate court sent the case back to state Judge Byron Williams for re-sentencing on the negligent homicide charge, which carries a maximum five-year sentence.

 District Attorney Leon Cannizzaro said he disagrees with the reduction of the manslaughter conviction and will appeal to Louisiana's Supreme Court.